byarbrough/ece382_lab07/README.md

 From here I just had to make all three sensors work simultaneously.
 I realized that to do this I might as well make a library, which I did.
 It contains its own header and implementation file, as well as a Readme that details its functions.
 I used it to implement the required functionality, and plan on using it for the maze as well.

 ##A Functionality
+The first time I attempted to characterizet the sensors, I got a funny linear relationship.
+So I added some electirc tape blinders to the sensors and tried again.
 I characterized the three sensors according to these tables and charts.

 __FRONT SENSOR__